CodingItWrong/reactnativetesting.io/docs/component/effects-and-external-services.md

 Warning: An update to WidgetContainer inside a test was not wrapped in act(...).
 ```

-But *do* we want to keep this test appraoch?
+But *do* we want to keep this test approach?
 There are a few other downsides to it as well:

 - If the request takes too long, the test can fail sometimes.
 - To get around this, you have to set the delay to a longer time, which slows down your whole test suite.